Effective Date: July 15, 2022

 How we protect your information

 We have implemented technical, administrative, and physical security measures designed to protect your personal data from unauthorized access, disclosure, use, and modification.
 Although we strive to keep your personal data secure, no security measures are absolute.
+We are committed to providing notice of any data breach as may be required by applicable law.
 Use caution when transmitting personal data over the Internet.

 Children’s personal data